KC7-Foundation/kc7_data/AzureCrest/README.md

 ## Section 2: Start Hunting!

-You’ve finished your training and you’re ready to get to work protecting Solvi Systems.
+You’ve finished your training and you’re ready to get to work protecting Azure Crest Hospital.

-Work with your team to complete as many challenge questions from the remaining sections in the scoreboard as possible!
+Complete as many challenge questions from the remaining sections in the scoreboard as possible!
 The goal is to score as many points as you can.
 There are a lot of questions (the attackers have been busy), so you probably won’t be able to answer them all.
 Just do as many as you can!

 As you answer the questions, we will take you on a journey exploring the data and discovering what actions the adversaries have taken.
 However, you should remember that this is only one of many paths you can take through the data.
 As you go, don’t forget to pay attention to the details along the way.
 What patterns do the attackers exhibit that could help you track them better?
 Do they like to use certain words, themes?
 Or do they make mistakes?
 Keeping track of these patterns will help you build the full picture of what happened.